 Some washing machine manufacturers advise against connecting their washing machine to an full artificially softened water supply (not the electronic water "conditioners" mentioned above) as it can make the water too soft for washing.
 If you don't reduce the amount of detergent it can result in over-sudsing, but less detergent can give poorer wash results.

-Modern washing machine detergents can be less effective in very soft water because the detergent does not dissolve as well.
+So modern washing machine detergents can be less effective in very soft water because the detergent does not dissolve as well.
 This can cause detergent deposits on laundry.

-Summary: Using a washing machine with an artificially softened water supply should not damage the washing machine, but wash results can be affected due to the detergent not dissolving properly and leaving detergent residue on laundry.
+Using a washing machine with an artificially softened water supply should not damage the washing machine, but wash results can be affected due to the detergent not dissolving properly and leaving detergent residue on laundry.
 This may be counteracted a little by using an extra rinse option on the washing machine if available.
 This advice may also help If you live in a (naturally) very soft water area.
 My current understanding is that this advice is relevant to chemically softened water rather than electronically conditioned devices mentioned above, which claim to condition the water and prevent limescale build up rather than physically soften water.